BlackBerry defeats NXP in U.S. trial over patents

 The lawsuit originally covered six patents, but NXP later dropped its claims related to three of the patents.
 NXP sought unspecified damages, including triple damages.

-Jurors needed less than a day of deliberations before ruling in BlackBerry's favor, in a trial that began on March 24, court records show.
+Jurors needed less than a day of deliberations before ruling in BlackBerry's favour, in a trial that began on March 24, court records show.

-In a statement, NXP said it is disappointed with the verdict and is "investigating all options for appeal."
+In a statement, NXP said it was disappointed with the verdict and is "investigating all options for appeal."
 NXP is listed on the Nasdaq as NXP Semiconductors NV.

+Steve Zipperstein, BlackBerry's chief legal officer, said in a statement that his company was pleased with the jury's verdict, which included a finding that the patents asserted by NXP were invalid.

 Litigation remains a major weapon in a global patent war among makers of smartphones, tablet computers and operating software, including such companies as Apple Inc, Samsung Electronics Co and Google Inc.